peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 This decision was made for performance reasons.
 In the future we might need to lazy load the content or improve the scrolling experience with some sort of infinite scrolling or some other virtual scrolling approach.
 By limiting children to elements, it is possible to assign attributes such as unique ids directly in the DOM.

 This brings us to the customization.
-The miscellaneous types of paragraphs that can be added by the user - e.g. block of code, titles, etc. - is fully customizable.
-One type - i.e. a plugin - is defined with a ​text​, an ​icon​ and a​ function that adds a new element to the document.
+The various types of paragraphs that can be added by the user - e.g. block of code, titles, etc. - is fully customizable.
+Each type - i.e. plugin - is defined with a ​text​, an ​icon​ and a​ function that adds a new element to the document.

 For example, if we were to implement a plugin that generates a new paragraph that is itself a Web Component name <hello-world/>, the solution would look something like this: